 - Stay out of prolonged exposure to the sun for at least 6 months, and always use sun protection.

 - Once skin has stopped peeling and is no longer irritated, you may resume your regular make-up routines

 - Some patients experience uneven patches of redness that fades with time.
 Hydrocortisone helps clear up any redness.

 - When peeling has finished, begin using Hydroquinone and continue using as instructed for the entire bottle.
 This is proven helpful at preventing hyper-pigmentation.

 - After the first 10 days continue with the skin care regimen recommended by Joseph T Cruise, MD to maintain your chemical peel results.

 - Your face will be purplish immediately following the procedure, and then will gradually turn brown and have a leathery texture.
 When the skin peels, the new skin underneath it will be pinkish.

 - You might experience some swelling in your face, if so use hydrocortisone cream.
 Also use hydrocortisone to reduce itching and redness.
 Use Bacitracin if your face becomes dry, and do not scratch at peeling skin.

 WHEN TO CALL AFTER A CHEMICAL PEEL

 Post surgical complications are rare and Cruise Plastic Surgery can often solve them quickly with proper notification.
-Call a member of Dr. Cruise’s staff if you experience any of the following:
+Call a member of Joseph T Cruise, MD’s staff if you experience any of the following: